eshsrobotics/2017bot/README.md

 ## Build instructions
 ### C++

+The C++ client has the following build dependencies (note that the names may be slightly different for your distro):

+* cmake
+* opencv-dev
+* libboost-dev (or libboost-program-options-dev if you want to be specific)

 We use the CMake tool to generate our C++ Makefiles.
 If you have new header or include files to add, modify CMakeLists.txt to add them.
 It's well-commented, and the process should be straightforward.